aogilvie/aogilvie.github.com/_posts/2013-08-18-quick-n-sexy-encrypt-decrypt-for-android.md

 author:
     name: Ally
     url: https://twitter.com/allyogilvie
-title:  "Quick and Sexy Encrypt Decrypt For Android"
+title:  "Quick n Sexy Encrypt Decrypt For Android"
 categories: blog
 tags: android
 ---

-Quick and sexy String encrypt / decrypt for Android
+#Quick 'n sexy String encrypt / decrypt for Android

 Sometimes you find yourself wanted to use SharedPrefs to hold something precious?
 Want to prevent those pesky rooted hackz0rs from looking in your SharedPreds?
 Here is a quick and sexy no-external-libs-required solution.